eldipa/book-of-gehn/_posts/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 ```

 The email address ``me-AAAAAAAAAAAAAAAAA@evil.com`` should be a valid
-one if we want be owned by us if we want to elevate our priviledges.
+one if we want be owned by us if we want to elevate our privileges.

 How many ``A`` we need to add will depend: I tried several times using
 ``create_profile`` as oracle until I got the payload aligned such the